Paul Procter

 1. Choice of equipment Rods, reels, fly lines, fly floatants, clothes, glasses and other useful items.

-I’m very much an advocate of weight forward (WF) fly lines as modern day tapers are refined enough to land like thistledown.
-My reason is, when dry fly fishing on rivers, most casts rarely extend beyond 50ft and often far less.
-It’s a simple equation; let’s assume we are casting at a trout 50ft away using a 15ft leader.
-Deducting the 15ft leader and 10ft line still within the rod rings means we only aerialise 25ft of fly line.
-Even using short head WF lines, the head (belly) section will still be in the rod rings.
-This ultimately means WF lines behave more like double tapers, making them extremely stable during false casts.
+These days weight forward (WF) fly lines are refined so they land like thistledown, which is why I prefer them.
+My reasoning is simple, many of our casts when dry fly fishing on rivers rarely extend beyond 50ft and often far less.
+A simple equation here; let’s assume we are casting at a trout 50ft away using a 15ft leader.
+Deducting the 15ft leader and damn near 10ft of line still within the rod rings means we only aerialise 25ft of fly line.
+Even when using a short head WF line the head (belly) section is still likely to be in the rod’s tip ring, which ultimately means our fly line is extremely stable during false casts, just like a double taper.
+Furthermore, where restricted room hampers our back casts we have to rely on shooting a little more line on the final delivery, which is easily achieved using a WF line.
+Finally, coping with blustery headwinds is much easier using a short head WF line.

-I prefer more supple fly lines that gather up in limp coils when retrieving.
-Granted you might argue they create more line sag between rods rings that affects line shooting capabilities, but we’re not reaching for the horizon here.
-Bear in mind, biblical fly hatches often occur on chilly, damp days when frigid temperatures can make your fly line feel stiffer.
-Under such conditions an already wiry line simply becomes a nuisance.
+I prefer more supple fly lines that are easy to gather up in limp coils when retrieving them.
+Granted, you might argue they posses more line sag between rods rings that affects line shooting capabilities, yet we’re not reaching for the horizon here.
+Bear in mind too, biblical fly hatches often occur on chilly, damp days when frigid temperatures can make your fly line feel stiffer, so an already wiry fly line becomes a hindrance now.

 Fly line colour is always going to be a contentious issue.
-I’m more your understated sort who plumbs for olive or grey lines.
-That said, there’s an argument that all fly lines at rest on water cast the same coloured shadow, namely a dark one.
-When viewed from below, fly lines all appear as a dark streak (Regardless of their colour, when viewed from beneath, all fly lines appear as a dark streak).
-The only argument I might make is, a conspicuous coloured line moving backwards and forwards during false casting might just catch the eye of a fish.
+I’m more you’re understated sort, who leans towards olive or grey lines.
+That said, there’s an argument that all fly lines at rest on the water’s surface cast the same colour shadow, that of a dark one!
+What’s more, when viewed from beneath, fly lines all appear as a dark outline.
+The only argument I’ve have is a garish fly line moving backwards and forwards during false casting under a gantry of trees might just catch the eye of a fish!

-When it comes to reels, admittedly I prefer disc drag, which is purely for longevity in my eyes and not stopping power.
-Let’s be honest, most trout slog it out in their immediate domain and this is especially true of gnarly, old brown trout that insist on darting under tree roots, boulders and sunken logs rather than chancing a 100m sprint.
-One thing I insist on is a reel with a black, grey, or olive matt finish and not one of the blingy jobs that seem all the rage these days.
+When it comes to reels, I prefer a disc drag model though this is purely for longevity in my eyes and not for stopping power.
+As let’s be honest, most trout slog it out in their immediate domain, especially gnarly, old brown trout that insist on getting under tree roots, boulders and sunken logs rather than sprinting for the horizon.
+One thing I look for on a reel is a subdued finish like the Guideline Fario #2/4 Dk Green/Grey model.

-As mentioned, all my gadgets and fishing paraphernalia have a dull, non-reflective coating.
-As with rod, reel and line, the idea is to prevent any flash or glint, which could warn a trout all is not well in their world.
-Granted this sounds extreme but think how many times your attention is grabbed by the flash of another angler’s rod, reel, or shiny angling jewellery hanging from their vest!
+As mentioned, all my gadgets and fishing paraphernalia have a dull, sombre finish that’s not reflective.
+Like rod, reel and line here, the idea is to prevent any flash, or glint, which in turn could warn a trout all is not well.
+I appreciate it sounds paranoid, but think how many times your attention is grabbed by the flash of another angler’s rod, reel, our silver forceps hanging from their vest.

 A hand towel is ideal for revamping sodden dry flies has never let me down.